-The WaterRower A1 Home Rowing Machine is a water resistance rowing machine that uses paddles (also known as a “water flywheel”) suspended in a tank of water to create resistance for the user of the rowing machine.
+The WaterRower A1 Home Rowing Machine is a water resistance rowing machine that uses paddles (also known as a “water flywheel”) suspended in a tank of water to create resistance.

 The main differences between air and water resistance are:

-- Water is used rather than air on the A1
+- Obviously, water is used rather than air on the A1

 - Water resistance makes a lot less noise compared to the air resistance flywheel